Italian with coronavirus in Nigeria was not isolated for almost 48 hours

 Officials from the Nigeria Centre for Disease Control (NCDC) are heading to Lagos to help address the case, and have activated its national Emergency Operations Centre.

-Ehanire said Nigeria was continually stepping up its preparedness to control and contain the spread of the coronavirus, which was first reported in China.
+Ehanire said Nigeria was improving its readiness to control and contain the coronavirus, which was first reported in China.

 The World Health Organization has said it already has experts on the ground in Nigeria, which it identifies as one of 13 “high priority” countries in Africa.

-In a sign of concern in Kenya, the country’s High Court ordered flights from China to be temporarily suspended on Friday.
-Kenya has no confirmed cases of the virus.
+On Friday the High Court in Kenya, which has no confirmed cases of the virus, ordered flights from China to be temporarily suspended on Friday.

 Nigerian stocks fell 1.63% to their lowest level in two months on Friday following the announcement of the coronavirus case.

-Brent crude has shed around 13% of its value this week, and Nigeria’s currency has lost ground on the one-year forward market.

-Reporting by Alexis Akwagyiram in Lagos, Camillus Eboh in Abuja and Rama Venkat in Bengaluru; Additional reporting by Abraham Achirga in Abuja, Nneka Chile and Libby George in Lagos, writing by Libby George; Editing by Simon Cameron-Moore, Himani Sarkar, Clarence Fernandez and Timothy Heritage
+Reporting by Alexis Akwagyiram in Lagos, Camillus Eboh in Abuja and Rama Venkat in Bengaluru; Additional reporting by Abraham Achirga in Abuja, Nneka Chile and Libby George in Lagos, writing by Libby George and Alexis Akwagyiram; Editing by Simon Cameron-Moore, Himani Sarkar, Clarence Fernandez and Timothy Heritage